SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/index.md

 (is the customer happy or angry?)

-If this function is active, incoming email requests are analyzed to determine the "mood" of the customer.
+If this function is active, incoming email requests are analysed to determine the "mood" of the customer.
 An emoticon below the message will indicate the detected sentiment (happy, unhappy or neutral).

-### Automatic categorization
+### Automatic categorisation

-Save time by letting the system categorize requests for you.
-If this function is active, incoming email requests are analyzed to determine the best category for each request.
+Save time by letting the system categorise requests for you.
+If this function is active, incoming email requests are analysed to determine the best category for each request.
 In the footer of a request, you will see the category suggested by the system.
 Click the category link to update the request with the suggested category.

 <!-- Referenced links -->
 [1]: accept.md